Managing bowel changes after treatment

 Coping with bowel changes

-It may take time for your bowel function to settle.
-But there are things that can help you cope with bowel changes and feel more confident and in control.
+There are things you can do that can help you cope with bowel changes.
+These can help you feel more confident and in control.
 If your symptoms continue, always ask for help from your cancer doctor or specialist nurse.

 Diarrhoea